newlifeoutlook

 Exercise is equally helpful for the mind and body, and this can be enormously helpful for anyone suffering from a chronic condition.
 For those with gout, regular activity can impact your risk of attacks, severity of symptoms, and recovery.

-On the other hand, it isn’t a cure-all — you’ll need to use it in conjunction with other helpful lifestyle changes to see the best results.
+On the other hand, it is not a cure-all — you will need to use it in conjunction with other helpful lifestyle changes to see the best results.

 Weight Control Lowers Gout Risk